Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 # Batch System Slurm

 ZIH uses the batch system Slurm for resource management and job scheduling.
-Compute nodes are not accessed directly, but addressed through slurm.
+Compute nodes are not accessed directly, but addressed through Slurm.
 You specify the needed resources (cores, memory, GPU, time, ...) and Slurm will schedule your job for execution.

 When logging in to ZIH systems, you are placed on a login node.
 There, you can manage your [data life cycle](../data_lifecycle/overview.md),